Window handles - small design objects with great effect

 Window handles are firmly anchored in the window frame.
 Their function is to close or open the window easily and silently.
 Whether for ventilation or protection from rain - a window with a handle is essential and gives a feeling of security.
 Even if you like to put your window in the tilt position, you need a window handle for this.
 You can find high-quality window handles for your house or flat at Griffwerk - in all kinds of colours and shapes, ideally matched to your interior design style.

 Where can I find lockable window handles?

 Lockable window handles are suitable as an additional means of burglary protection or child safety.
-Whether plastic windows or elegant wooden frames - in our Griffwerk range you will find the right lockable window handle for every window variant.
+Whether plastic windows or noble wooden frames - whether plain silver or noble brass look - in our Griffwerk range you will find the right lockable window handle for every window variant.
 Ask your specialist dealer about Griffwerk products.